 - Each student is assigned to a college counselor based on the student’s preferences.
 The college counselor becomes the student’s primary advisor.

-- Students and their parents meet with their college counselors in late January or February.
+- Students and their parents meet with their college counselors.

 - Students are encouraged to visit colleges and are allowed two excused absences to do so.